perturbo-code/perturbopy/docs/source/testsuite.rst

 .. contents::
    :depth: 3

-To test Perturbo (``perturbo.x`` executable), we provide a testsuite within the `perturbopy` package.
+To test Perturbo (``qe2pert.x`` and ``perturbo.x`` executables), we provide a testsuite within the `perturbopy` package.
 We recommend to run the testsuite:

-* to verify that the code runs correctly after download and installation
+* to verify that the code runs correctly after download and installation;
-* if some modifications to the source code have been made.
+* if some modifications to the source code have been made;
+* if you want to commit the changes into the Perturbo project (int this case, this is an obligatory step).

 For the Perturbo code download and installation, please refer to `this page <https://perturbo-code.github.io/mydoc_installation.html>`_.
+Also, you can use and test Perturbo from the `Docker image <https://perturbo-code.github.io/mydoc_docker.html>`_.

 Running testsuite
 -----------------